salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 ```

 Same advantages and drawback as approach #2.
 The main show-stopper with this approach is that it requires JavaScript
-to do the content allocation which make it unusable for SSR.
+to do the content allocation which makes it unusable for SSR.